Masters of Anima Review

 Masters of Anima 8

-The key to a Shapers strength lies in the mystical Anima energy found throughout the world of Masters of Anima.
+The key to a Shaper's strength lies in the mystical Anima energy found throughout the world of Masters of Anima.
 Using the Anima, Otto can summon many guardians (or minions as I call them) to his side.
-There are five different types of guardians, which you will unlock as you progress through the narrative, each having their own set of strengths, weaknesses, and use for solving environmental puzzles.
-If you need to regain some of your Anima in a pinch, either to open a chest, a passageway or even to summon a different guardian type, you can convert any guardian into Anima.
-The mechanics to summon the guardians is quite simple but can feel overwhelming at first, as you will need to hold the triggers to perform actions, such as summoning, giving orders, etc. Summoning a guardian doesn’t produce a single unit, however, as you will benefit from groups of guardians to further increase your unit count.
+There are five different types of guardians, which you will unlock as you progress through the narrative, each having their own set of strengths, weaknesses, and uses for solving environmental puzzles.
+If you need to regain some of your Anima in a pinch—either to open a chest, a passageway, or even to summon a different guardian type—you can convert any guardian into Anima.
+The mechanics to summon the guardians are quite simple but can feel overwhelming at first, as you will need to hold the triggers to perform actions, such as summoning, giving orders, etc. Summoning a guardian doesn't produce a single unit, however, as you will benefit from groups of guardians to further increase your unit count.

-The very first guardian types you learn are simple sword and shield protectors, capable of tanking enemies and serving as frontline soldiers.
+The very first guardian types you learn are simple sword-and-shield protectors, capable of tanking enemies and serving as frontline soldiers.
 What sets them apart from others, however, is their ability to stun enemies that are about to perform an often deadly AoE (area of effect) attack.
 Sentinels, on the other hand, are your typical glass cannon DPS ranged class, capable of performing a powerful charged explosive shot on targets.
 Each one has their place when moving around the environment, as protectors can push heavy objects, and sentinels can activate elevated switches and corruption crystals.
-The remaining three guardian types serve as support classes, capable of stealing Anima from enemies, activating Otto’s battlecry remotely, and summon giant golems to smash through previously blocked off areas.
+The remaining three guardian types serve as support classes, capable of stealing Anima from enemies, activating Otto's battlecry remotely, and summoning giant golems to smash through previously blocked-off areas.
 Unless needed to open a passageway or to complete a puzzle in the environment, I tended to shy away from the summoner and commander.
-I found a happy medium using a handful of keepers to keep my anima production up during boss encounters, but heavily focusing on sentinels to burn enemies down as quick as possible.
+I found a happy medium using a handful of keepers to keep my anima production up during boss encounters but heavily focusing on sentinels to burn enemies down as quickly as possible.

 Simply Put